-- (a) Send documentation to the paying office on all contracts for which GSA generates a delivery or task order. - (1) For Federal Supply Service contracts entered into the FSS-19 system, send a system generated contract listing. - (2) For all other contracts, send a "Duplicate Original" of the entire contract or modification. - (b) Certify that the "Duplicate Original" is a true copy of the contract or modification by writing your signature, in ink, on the award or modification form (i.e., SF 26, 33, 1442, etc.).
+- (a) Send documentation to the paying office on all contracts for which GSA generates a delivery or task order. - (1) For Federal Acquisition Service contracts entered into the FSS-19 system, send a system generated contract listing. - (2) For all other contracts, send a "Duplicate Original" of the entire contract, modification, task and/or delivery order. - (b) Certify that the "Duplicate Original" is a true copy of the contract, modification, task and/or delivery order, if not electronically signed, by writing your signature, in ink, on the award or modification form (i.e., SF 26, 33, 1442, etc.).
 Certify all contracts except: - (1) Leases of real property. - (2) Schedule contracts. - (3) Standard or GSA multipage purchase/delivery/task order carbon forms.